 Need a great place to watch college basketball in Atlanta?

-There are some great picks, starting with some for the dabbler −those who just want to check the bracket while concentrating on pool or darts or watch a novelty game during March Madness (hello Mount St. Mary's v.
-New Orleans).
+There are some great picks, starting with some for the dabbler −those who just want to check the bracket while concentrating on pool or darts or watch a novelty game during March Madness.

-Other great sports bars in the Atlanta area cater to year-round devotees, those who start with Chaminade University of Honolulu’s Maui Jim Maui invitational in December and don't stop until they've taken in the entire NCAA, WNCAA and NIT tournaments.
+Other great sports bars in the Atlanta area cater to year-round devotees, those who start with Chaminade University of Honolulu’s Maui Jim Maui invitational in December and don't stop until they've taken in the entire NCAA Men’s, NCAA Women’s and NIT tournaments.

 Another nice thing about these best sports bars in Atlanta: if you go there for college basketball and pick up a “Cheers” vibe, you can come back throughout the year for other sports viewing (and beer hefting, and Trivia nights, and chatting up the bartender).

-Here are nine of the best sports bars in Atlanta for catching college basketball on the widescreen:
+Here are seven of the best sports bars in Atlanta for catching college basketball on the widescreen:

 Hudson Grille Sandy Springs